Attendance Policies & Procedures

 Dropout Recovery

-Students who have dropped out of school and who are wanting to obtain their high school diploma can call the Office of Student Services and will be connected with an Attendance Intervention Specialist to assist with a plan that best fits their educational needs, 512.268.2141.
+Students who have dropped out of school and who want to obtain their high school diploma can call the Office of Student Services and will be connected with an Attendance Intervention Specialist to assist with a plan that best fits their educational needs, 512.268.2141.

-• What is not an acceptable excuse for being absent from school?
+• What do I do when my child is absent from school?

-• What happens if my student has unexcused absences?
+• What about when my student has an early dismissal?

 Attendance Codes